markfinger/webpack-watcher/README.md

 # webpack-watcher

 A wrapper around webpack compilers which:
-- improves the bundling speed by performing all operations in memory
+- improves performance by writing to an in-memory filesystem
 - watches the files and continually regenerates the bundles in the background
-- provides a callback interface to detect when a bundle has been invalidated or completed
+- provides a callback interface to detect when a bundle:
-- provides a callback interface to request generated bundles

-webpack-watcher was built to improve webpack's performance during development by enabling an easy API for caching generated bundles.
+  - has been invalidated
+  - has produced an error
+  - has completed
+  - is ready to write to disk

 ## Basic usage